 Step 3: calibrate your microphone.

-The first time you try to record a take in an assignment, SmartMusic prompts you to calibrate your microphone.
-Follow the onscreen instructions and make sure your speakers' volume is loud enough so that your microphone picks up the test tone that is played during calibration.
-Click Test Your Mic.
+The first time you start a take, the Prepare to record dialog box appears.
+Follow the onscreen instructions.
+Make sure your speakers' volume is loud enough so that your microphone picks up the test tone.
+Click Test your microphone.

 Step 4: record your performance.